Dmitri Shostakovich: Later life

 In 1964, Shostakovich composed the music for the Russian film Hamlet, which was favorably reviewed by The New York Times: "But the lack of this aural stimulation—of Shakespeare's eloquent words—is recompensed in some measure by a splendid and stirring musical score by Dmitri Shostakovich.
 This has great dignity and depth, and at times an appropriate wildness or becoming levity".

-In later life, Shostakovich suffered from chronic ill health, but he resisted giving up cigarettes and vodka.
-Beginning in 1958, he suffered from a debilitating condition that particularly affected his right hand, eventually forcing him to give up piano playing; in 1965, it was diagnosed as poliomyelitis.
-He also suffered heart attacks in 1966 and 1971, as well as several falls in which he broke both his legs; in 1967, he wrote in a letter: "Target achieved so far: 75% (right leg broken, left leg broken, right hand defective).
+In later life Shostakovich suffered from chronic ill health, but he resisted giving up cigarettes and vodka.
+Beginning in 1958, he suffered from a debilitating condition that particularly affected his right hand, eventually forcing him to give up piano playing; in 1965, it was diagnosed as poliomyelitis, but consensus on his diagnosis is unclear.
+He also suffered heart attacks in 1966,1970, and 1971, as well as several falls in which he broke both his legs; in 1967 he wrote in a letter: "Target achieved so far: 75% (right leg broken, left leg broken, right hand defective).
 All I need to do now is wreck the left hand and then 100% of my extremities will be out of order."

 A preoccupation with his own mortality permeates Shostakovich's later works, such as the later quartets and the Fourteenth Symphony of 1969 (a song cycle based on a number of poems on the theme of death).
-This piece also finds Shostakovich at his most extreme with musical language, with 12-tone themes and dense polyphony throughout.
 He dedicated the Fourteenth to his close friend Benjamin Britten, who conducted its Western premiere at the 1970 Aldeburgh Festival.
 The Fifteenth Symphony of 1971 is, by contrast, melodic and retrospective in nature, quoting Wagner, Rossini and the composer's own Fourth Symphony.

 Death

-Despite suffering from motor neurone disease (or ALS) from as early as the 1960s, Shostakovich insisted upon writing all his own correspondence and music himself, even when his right hand was virtually unusable.
+Beginning in 1958, Shostakovich experienced a decline in his motor functions.
+He was diagnosed with a rare form of poliomyelitis, although according to his son, Maxim, he was informed that it was motor neurone disease.
+Nevertheless, Shostakovich insisted upon writing all his own correspondence and music, even when his right hand became virtually unusable.
 His last work was his Viola Sonata, which was first performed officially on 1 October 1975.

+Shostakovich, a smoker since his youth, was forced to give up the habit after having his first heart attack in 1966.
+He was diagnosed with lung cancer in 1973.
+His death is variously attributed to lung cancer or heart failure.

-Shostakovich died of heart failure on 9 August 1975 at the Central Clinical Hospital in Moscow.
+Shostakovich died on 9 August 1975 at the Central Clinical Hospital in Moscow.
 A civic funeral was held; he was interred in Novodevichy Cemetery, Moscow.
-According to the New York Times,"He was known to have suffered from heart ailments that dated to his hospitalization for a heart attack in 1964".